 The capital and most high tech & wired city in the world, Seoul is a state of the art city.
 Possessing remnants of old hanok chibs, traditional one-floor houses (i.e. Bukchon Hanok Village) immersed within new 21st century architectures (i.e. DDP) creates a unique experience for newcomers, Koreans, and foreigners alike.
 What I fell in love with most throughout my 2 and half years living in the capital were a few areas/neighborhoods/ shopping centres, and parks.
 I highlight my favorite ‘seoul spots’ in my blog post Finding Seoul (소울 멋진 장소 서울에서 찾기).

 For this post I’d like to highlight a few more places that definitely should be explored in Korea’s capital.
 Depending on which season you are in Seoul, visiting the Hangang River (한강) is a must.
 The Hangang is a main river that flows directly through Seoul.
 It basin holds many picnic, park, retreat, and camping sites for Seoulites and tourists throughout the year, but primarily Spring – Fall.
 Among Hangang’s many parks my no.1 favorite is Banpo Hangang Park (반포한강공원).
 Banpo Hangang Park, is a river park located on the southern side of the Hangang River.
 It is also the location of the well-known Banpo Bridge Rainbow Fountain (반포대교 달빛무지개분수) and also Sevitseom (세빛섬), a floating island that hosts venues for performances, shows, conferences, exhibitions, exclusive parties, etc. For those wishing to enjoy Hangang a different way I recommend touring Hangang on one of the hangang river ferry cruises (한강유람선) managed by Eland Cruises.
-Me and my boyfriend have toured Hangang on an evening cruise, and loved the experience.
+I have toured Hangang on an evening cruise and loved the experience.

 Last, but certainly not least a highly recommended place to visit to feed your lust, appetite, or simple curiosity is visiting Seoul’s Sinsa-dong district area, but more specifically Garosu-gil (신사동 가로수길).
 Garosu-gil is not only known for its high-end Seoul location, but for its posh & trendy atmosphere for Korean youth & celebrities.
 Housing some of the more high-end clothing stores, boutiques, and restaurants Garosu-gil is a must visit area for either an hour or even a full day.